(1) Diploma Policy(Principles concerning the conferment of academic degrees)

 In Basic Courses, students learn the theory that they will need to undertake sustained and effective research in the field of international culture and communication studies.
 In Specialized Courses, students master the knowledge that they will need to undertake research in the fields of language studies, cultural and media studies, and social sciences.
 Moreover, by enrolling in Related Courses, students can acquire practical skills useful in maximizing the specialist knowledge acquired in each discipline.

-Directed Research seminars, under the guidance of one main research director supported by two professors acting as sub-advisers, create an environment in which candidates have access to a broader range of expert knowledge and opinion while producing their Master’s dissertations.
+Directed Research seminars, under the guidance of one chief examiner supported by two professors acting as sub-examiners, create an environment in which candidates have access to a broader range of expert knowledge and opinion while producing their Master’s dissertations.